igalloway/airy_docs/docs/getting_started/install.md

 ## Use CogniPilot universal installer
 ??? info "Using Docker instead."

-    If preffering to use docker, there is a [Docker Development Container](advanced/docker.md) that may be used instead.
+    If preferring to use docker, there is a [Docker Development Container](advanced/docker.md) that may be used instead.

 To install CogniPilot on a system download the universal installer and run it (**follow the prompts in the installer**).